lshariprasad/lshariprasad/README.md

 ### 🎯 Current Focus
 - Data Structures & Algorithms with Python
-- Arduino & Embedded Systems
+- Arduino & ESP32 - For IOT Projects
-- Game Development with AI
+- Game Development in python with AI
-- Eat / Sleep / Hardwork
+- Consistency beats perfection.

 ### 🛠 Tech I Use
 <p>